 Swimmers must be able to swim 150 yards of any stroke, freestyle 50 yards with basic knowledge of a flipturn, backstroke 50 yards and have a basic understanding of the breaststroke and of a standing dive.
 This is a beginner group, so we are not looking for a perfect stroke!
 We just need to know your swimmer has the basic endurance and understanding for a regular practice.

-Swimmers must be able to perform a 200 under five and a half minutes.
-They also must be able to complete the following: 100 yard freestyle, 100 yard backstroke, 100 yard breaststroke, and 50 yard butterfly.
+Swimmers must be able to perform a 200-meter freestyle under five and a half minutes.
+They also must be able to complete the following: 100-meter backstroke, 100-meter breaststroke, and 50-meter butterfly.
 Proper start and turns are preferred, but not required.
 This is an intermediate group focused on perfecting stroke, endurance, and speed.